kris-classes/crypto/README.md

 e.g.

 [PyMOTW](https://pymotw.com/3/) - Python Module Of The Week.
-A list of built-in Python modules and how to use them. - Kris
+A list of built-in Python modules and how to use them.
+Maybe be a bit advanced for some students right now (week 2) but you'll find it useful by the time you finish the semester. - Kris